agile-ts/agile/README.md

 Sounds AgileTs interesting to you?
 Checkout our **[documentation](https://agile-ts.org/docs/introduction)**, to learn more.
 And I promise you.
 You will be able to use AgileTs in no time.
-In case you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).
+If you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).

 <br />